leonardo-delfino/ColemakSettings/README.md

 If you want to know more about the Colemak mod dh wide layout, you will find everything you need at [this link](https://colemakmods.github.io/mod-dh/keyboards.html).

 ## TODO
-* Maybe it could be better to use the Programmer Dvorak's number layout? (even if it is against the ''rolling over keys'' mindset).
+* Maybe it could be better to use the Programmer Dvorak's layout for the numbers? (even if it is against the ''rolling over keys'' mindset).

 ## License
 [MIT license](https://choosealicense.com/licenses/mit/).